 I wrote a great deal about moving to Argentina when I first started this blog, but I haven’t talked much about travel planning since that maiden voyage.

 Thankfully, there are a lot more eyeballs following along on my current adventures than there were four years ago, so I decided it was time to revisit the process.

 I don’t want everything planned out because that just wouldn’t be my style, but there are some necessary arrangements I need to setup before arriving.
 In Brazil.

 1. Dates/Logistics – A U.S. citizen tourist visa to Brazil is good for 90-days with the opportunity for an extension of a maximum of 190 days over a 12-month period.
 My initial thought is to go down in January and stay until August (8 months), so I would need to look into obtaining a temporary residence visa or work visa to make this happen.
-Also, is Rio de Janeiro the best place to live?
+Also, is Living in Rio de Janeiro the best place in Brazil?

 2. Money – This is the most important aspect of the planning process.
 In order to obtain the extended visa I believe will need to align myself with a particular organization to help me through the paperwork.
 Also, Brazil is getting very expensive and I want to make sure I am profiting (not just breaking even) while in the country.